-Principal risks and uncertainties continued
+Risk D - Business interruption and continuity

+Major

+Probability Unlikely

+We are at risk of disruption to our day-to-day operations if there is a disaster incident which causes our internal IT systems to fail, or if we do not have access to our office space, or if significant numbers of our personnel are unavailable.

+A failure to be able to use key IT systems or access our infrastructure could lead to a failure to deliver our services (particularly urgent maintenance services in the event of a disaster) to our customers and therefore have a negative reputational impact.

+This risk includes consideration of future pandemics.

-Risk D - Business inter ruption and continuity Link to strategy How does it impact us?
-How we mitigate 1 2 3 We are at risk of disruption to our day-to-day operations if there is a disaster Established procedures: We have an established, detailed and tested incid Movement compared incident which causes our internal IT systems to fail, or if we do not have access management procedure and escalation process. to 2023: to our office space, or if significant numbers of our personnel are unavailable.
-Assurance around procedures: We have a disaster recovery and business Same level of risk A failure to be able to use key IT systems or access our infrastructure could lead continuity plan which is reviewed and tested annually, and is included in the Potential impact to a failure to deliver our services (particularly urgent maintenance services in SOC 1 Type 2 and SOC 2 Type 2 audits.
-This includes an impact analysis exer Major the event of a disaster) to our customers and therefore have a negative which identifies key systems, and assigns clear ownership of each of those Probability reputational impact. systems and their business continuity plans.
-Unlikely This risk includes consideration of future pandemics.
-Alfa Cloud procedures: Where we provide Alfa Cloud hosting services, usin sing third party cloud hosting suppliers, we have annually-tested disaster recovery plans which initiate automatically if a server or a region becomes unavailable.
+Established procedures: We have an established, detailed and tested incident management procedure and escalation process.

+Assurance around procedures: We have a disaster recovery and business continuity plan which is reviewed and tested annually, and is included in the SOC 1 Type 2 and SOC 2 Type 2 audits.
+This includes an impact analysis exercise, which identifies key systems, and assigns clear ownership of each of those systems and their business continuity plans.

+Alfa Cloud procedures: Where we provide Alfa Cloud hosting services, using third party cloud hosting suppliers, we have annually-tested disaster recovery plans which initiate automatically if a server or a region becomes unavailable.
 In addition, if a cloud provider ceases to operate, we have a continuity plan in place to transfer our customers' data to a similar supported environment.

-SS he ercise. a